 Overall the story is disappointing.
 It depends heavily on your PCs giving a shit about things they might not care about.
 Baldur’s Gate is a shithole, will you save it?
 If your PCs are ambivalent about saving Elturel will they make sacrifices to save it?
 The adventure presents a situation where the PCs should probably be working against a ticking clock to save Elturel but there isn’t one present.
 There are too many uber-powerful NPCs in this adventure with three Pit Fiends, the Archangel turned Archduke, Arkhan and his friends, a Death Knight, and Two Demon Lords.
 Zariel isn’t in the story much and isn’t a looming presence the way Strahd is always with the PCs in that adventure.
 The story of redeeming a fallen angel isn’t that original but hey, SKT was King Lear’s Road Trip, TOA was a death trap, and COS was a tale of punching a domestic abuser in the face with a lightsaber.

-But like Zariel I think you can redeem this book.
-It has good ideas.
-I think you can have a damn good time with this.
+I think you can have a damn good time with this, it has some good ideas, but a DM will need to do a lot of work and get player buy in.
+But redeeming this book is not nearly as easy as redeeming Zariel.
 When I ran Curse of Strahd I really tried to run it warts and all.
 When I played in Dragon Heist the DM really stuck to the script until the ending.
 I think Avernus you don’t want to try and run this as written.
-The book demands you throw the book out where it doesn’t work.
+The book necessitates you throw the book out where it doesn’t work.
 Make it Planescape, throw Baldur’s Gate into Hell, try to use all 16 semi-random encounters.
 At the very least kill Arkhan the Edgelord.